BLRX Investors Have Opportunit - GuruFocus.com

 PR Newswire

-LOS ANGELES, Feb.
-17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioLineRx Ltd. ("BioLine" or the "Company") (NASDAQ: BLRX).
+BENSALEM, Pa., Feb.
+23, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioLineRx Ltd. ("BioLine" or the "Company") (NASDAQ: BLRX).

 Class Period: February 23, 2021 – September 19, 2022